Introduction of a Mediterranean Island

 THE THREE CITIES

-Across the Grand Harbour from Valletta are the Three Cities, namely Vittoriosa, Senglea and Cospicua.
+Across the Grand Harbour from Valletta are the Three Cities: Vittoriosa, Senglea and Cospicua.

-From anywhere around the harbour there are enchanting views of these cities and the honey-coloured stone are beautiful to watch (especially during sunset).
+From anywhere at the harbour there are mesmerising views of these cities and the honey coloured stone is beautiful to see (especially during sunset).

 BLUE GROTTO (Coastline)

-Even if you’ve only got a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
+Even if you only have a limited interest in ancient ruins, you will be in awe by the sheer age of the Neolithic temples.
 There are over 30 Stone Age temples on 18 different sites.
-We’ve visited Hagar Qim and Mnajdra near Blue Grotto.
+We visited Hagar Qim and Mnajdra near Blue Grotto.

-This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort … though not as much as the over touristy places like Sliema, St Julian and St Paul’s Bay.
+This used to be an old fishermen’s village, but these days it’s a well-equipped sea resort.
+And definitely not over touristy like Sliema, St Julian and St Paul’s Bay.

 A beautiful little village that overlooks a bay which is packed with the traditional fishing boats (luzzu).
-The Sunday morning market is a colourful event and we had some really tasty fish dishes at one of the restaurants here.
+The Sunday morning market is a colourful event and we enjoyed a really tasty lunch at one of the restaurants here.

 Mdina is the ancient walled city in Malta where the aristocratic families used to live in the 14th and 15th centuries.